 Causes of Sacroiliac Joint Syndrome

 Many problems can lead to degenerative arthritis of the SI joints.
-It is often hard to determine exactly what caused the wear and tear to the joints.
+It is often hard to determine the reason for wear and tear to the joints.
 One of the most common causes of problems at the SI joint is an injury.
 The injury can come from a direct fall on the buttocks, a motor vehicle accident, or even a blow to the side of your pelvis.
-The force from these injuries can strain the ligaments around the joint.
-Ligaments are the tough bands of connective tissue that hold joints together.
-Tearing of these ligaments can lead to too much motion in the joint.
-The excessive motion can eventually lead to wear and tear of the joint and pain from degenerative arthritis.
-Injuries can also cause direct injury of the articular cartilage lining the joint.
-This too, over time will lead to degenerative arthritis in the joint.

 Sacroiliac Joint Syndrome Symptoms

-Symptoms of SI joint syndrome are often difficult to distinguish from other types of low back pain.
-In most cases, there is a confusing pattern of back and pelvic pain that mimic each other, making a diagnosis of SI joint syndrome very difficult.
-The most common symptoms include
+The symptoms of SI joint syndrome are often difficult to distinguish from other types of low back pain.
+In most cases, there is a confusing pattern of back and pelvic pain that mimics each other.
+Finally, this makes SI joint syndrome diagnosis very difficult.
+The most common symptoms include:

 Diagnosis of Sacroiliac Joint Syndrome

-- Distraction Test – The doctor stresses the SI joints by attempting to pull them apart a bit.
+- Distraction Test – The doctor stresses the SI joints.
+They attempt to pull them apart a bit.

 - Compression Test – The two sides of a joint are forced together.
-Pain may indicate that this SI joint is involved.
+Pain may indicate that there is an involvement of the SI joint.

-- Gaenslen’s Test – The examiner will have you lie on a table with both legs brought up to the chest.
-You will then shift to the side of the table so that one buttock is over the edge.
+- Gaenslen’s Test – The examiner will place you on a table with both legs brought up to the chest.
+After that, you need to shift to the side of the table so that one buttock is over the edge.
 The unsupported leg drops over the edge and the supporting leg is flexed.
 In this position, SI joint problems will cause due to stress to the joint.

-- A bone scan can be useful in determining if the joint is inflamed.
+- Additionally, the bone scan is useful to determine the inflammation of the joint.
 An inflamed SI joint usually shows up as a hot spot on a bone scan of the pelvis.

 Treatment Options for Sacroiliac Joint Syndrome

-- obtain optimal movement and alignment of the SI joint
+- Obtain optimal movement and alignment of the SI joint Physical Therapy

-A sacroiliac belt may be issued to help stabilize a loose and painful SI joint.
+Medical experts will issue a sacroiliac belt to help stabilize a loose and painful SI joint.
 The belt wraps around the hips to squeeze and hold the SI joints together.
 This supports and stabilizes the pelvis and the SI joints.
-Learn more about back and neck braces.

 SI Joint Injection

 Your doctor may also recommend that you undergo a fluoroscopic injection into the joint.
-During this test, a local anesthetic is injected into the joint.
+During this test, the doctor injects a local anesthetic into the joint.
 The doctor uses the fluoroscope to make sure the needle is actually in the joint before injecting the medication.
-The SI joints are located fairly deep in the upper buttocks and are covered by thick muscle.
-It is difficult to put a needle into the joint without some guidance.
-A fluoroscope is a special TV camera that uses X-rays to allow the doctor to see on the screen the exact placement of the needle and to make sure it is positioned accurately.
+The SI joints are located fairly deep in the upper buttocks.
+A thick muscle covers these SI joints.

-Once the needle is in the right place, anesthetic is injected to numb the joint.
+Once the needle is in the right place, the doctor injects an anesthetic to numb the joint.
 If the pain goes away, your doctor can be relatively sure that the problem is coming from the SI joint and not somewhere else in the spine.
-The doctor may also add a dose of cortisone to the injection to help ease the pain.
-Cortisone is a powerful anti-inflammatory medication that calms arthritis inside the joint and reduces pain.
-The effect is usually temporary but may last up to several months.
+The doctor may also add a dose of cortisone to the injection.

 Surgical Treatment for Sacroiliac Joint Syndrome

-Surgery may become an option if all conservative methods of treatment fail.
+When all the conservative methods of treatment fail, surgery on the SI Joints is the best option.
 Surgery on the SI joint usually consists of a fusion of the joint (also called an “arthrodesis”).
-Fusing the two sides of a joint together to reduce pain has been used for many years as a treatment for arthritic joints.
+The doctor fuses two sides of a joint together to reduce the pain.

 To hold the bones together, the surgeon will usually insert several metal screws across the joint.
-A bone graft may also be placed around the joint to help fuse it.
-The bone graft is usually removed from the pelvic bone right beside the SI joint.
+He will also place a bone graft around the joint to help fuse it.
+Usually, he will remove bone from the pelvis to aid in the fusion.